 Atari didn’t make the 5200 backward compatible with the Atari 2600.
 That meant you couldn’t play your old games on the 5200 if you upgraded.
 This would have added cost, but in hindsight, it was a misstep.
 Atari eventually released a 2600 compatibility module for the 5200, but that should have been available much earlier, either as an add-on or built-in.
 Both of Atari’s competitors had such a module available, and they had it before Atari.
 This encouraged someone looking to upgrade from a 2600 to upgrade to an Atari competitor instead.

 Atari also didn’t make the 5200 compatible with Atari’s home computer software.
+This would have been easy to do since they used the same CPU and chipset, but Atari deliberately chose not to.
 This meant the 400 or so game cartridges that were available for the 400/800 weren’t compatible without changes.
 Some publishers made the change, but not most.
 Atari could have given its console the second largest library of available game cartridges on day one, but left that opportunity on the table.
 Sure, some of those cartridges required a keyboard, but that was an opportunity for a lucrative upsell.

 Lack of upgradability